Gríma Wormtongue

 Gríma, called (the) Wormtongue, is a fictional character in J. R. R. Tolkien's The Lord of the Rings.
-He serves as the secondary antagonist of The Two Towers and a minor antagonist in The Return of the King, and his role is expanded in Unfinished Tales.
+He serves as a secondary antagonist there; his role is expanded in Unfinished Tales.
 He is introduced in The Two Towers as the chief advisor to King Théoden of Rohan and henchman of Saruman.

 To some psychologists, Wormtongue serves as an archetypal sycophant.
 Tolkien scholars note that Tolkien based Wormtongue on the untrustworthy character Unferth in Beowulf.
 He is presumptive, behaving as if he already rules Rohan, and exemplifies lechery, as correctly guessed by Gandalf; he hopes to become rich, and to take Éowyn as the woman he desires.

-The name Gríma derives from the Old English or Icelandic word meaning "mask", "helmet" or "spectre".
+The name Gríma derives from the Old English or Icelandic word meaning "mask", "helmet", or "spectre".

 Appearances

 The Two Towers

-Gríma, son of Gálmód, was at first a faithful servant, but he eventually fell in league with Saruman, and from then on worked to weaken Théoden and his kingdom through lies and persuasion, in his position as chief advisor to the King.
+Gríma, son of Gálmód, is at first a faithful servant, but he falls in league with the traitorous wizard Saruman, and from then on works to weaken King Théoden of Rohan and his kingdom through lies and persuasion, in his position as chief advisor to the King.

 Tolkien describes him as "a wizened figure of a man, with a pale wise face, and heavy lidded eyes", and a "long pale tongue".
-Gríma was widely disliked in Edoras; everyone except Théoden called him "Wormtongue".
+Gríma is widely disliked in Edoras; everyone except Théoden calls him "Wormtongue".
 In Old English wyrm means "serpent, snake, dragon", and Gandalf repeatedly compares him to a snake:

 Saruman had promised him Éowyn, the king's niece, as a reward for his services.
-Her brother Éomer accused him of "watching her under his lids and haunting her steps".
-His schemes were foiled when Gandalf the White and his companions arrived at Edoras, and convinced the king that he was not as weak as his adviser had made him seem.
-Upon Théoden's restoration, "many things which men had missed" were found locked in Gríma's trunk, including the king's sword, Herugrim.
-Théoden decided to go forth to battle at the Fords of Isen, and Gríma was given a choice: prove his loyalty and ride into battle with the king, or ride into exile.
-Choosing the latter, he went to Saruman at Orthanc.
-Following the confrontation between Saruman and Gandalf, Gríma mistakenly threw the palantír of Orthanc at the Rohirrim accompanying Gandalf, or possibly at Saruman himself, and so permitted its capture by Peregrin Took.
+Her brother Éomer accuses him of "watching her under his lids and haunting her steps".
+His schemes are foiled when Gandalf the White and his companions arrived at Edoras, and convinces the king that he is not as weak as his adviser had made him seem.
+Upon Théoden's restoration, "many things which men had missed" are found locked in Gríma's trunk, including the king's sword, Herugrim.
+Théoden decides to go forth to battle at the Fords of Isen, and Gríma is given a choice: prove his loyalty and ride into battle with the king, or ride into exile.
+Choosing the latter, he goes to Saruman at Orthanc.
+Following the confrontation between Saruman and Gandalf, Gríma mistakenly throws the palantír of Orthanc at the Men of Rohan accompanying Gandalf, or possibly at Saruman himself, and so permits its capture by Peregrin Took.

 The Return of the King

-Gríma accompanied Saruman to the Shire, where Saruman sought revenge for his defeat at Orthanc in petty tyranny over the Hobbits.
-During this time, Saruman shortened Gríma's nickname to "Worm".
-When Saruman was overthrown by a hobbit rebellion and ordered to leave, Frodo Baggins implored Gríma not to follow him, and even offered him food and shelter.
-Saruman countered by revealing to the Hobbits that Gríma had murdered and possibly eaten Lotho Sackville-Baggins, a kinsman of Frodo; whereupon Gríma killed Saruman and was shot by Hobbit archers.
+Gríma accompanies Saruman to the Shire, where Saruman seeks revenge for his defeat at Orthanc in petty tyranny over the Hobbits.
+During this time, Saruman shortens Gríma's nickname to "Worm" in order to demean him.
+When Saruman is overthrown by a hobbit rebellion and ordered to leave, Frodo Baggins implores Gríma not to follow him, and even offers him food, shelter, and forgiveness.
+Saruman counters by revealing to the Hobbits that Gríma had murdered and possibly eaten Lotho Sackville-Baggins, a kinsman of Frodo; whereupon Gríma kills Saruman by slitting his throat, and is in turn shot by Hobbit archers.